 Step 1: Social Phobia Treatment Assessment

 The first step in social phobia treatment is obtaining an accurate diagnosis.
 This involves discussing your symptoms, their severity, and their impact on daily functioning.
-The assessment may include an interview, self-report questionnaires, and self-observations.
+The assessment may include an interview, self-report questionnaires, and self-observation — where I present hypothetical situations and ask how you’d respond, or assign homework to face certain situations and observe your reactions.

 Step 2: Therapy for Social Anxiety Disorder Goal Setting